blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Audio Plugins.md

 Audio Plugins are used to provide additional audio-related functionality to a computer program.
-It may include audio effects or instruments (synthesizers and [[samplers]]).
+It may include audio effects or [[virtual instruments|instruments]] (synthesizers and [[samplers]]).

 Plugin > Instances (Loader) > Plugin Host (DAW Interface)
 # Plugin Architectures